-23.3 LIGHTING INSTALLATION:
+25.8 LIGHTING INSTALLATION:

-In addition to the normal manual switches provided in teaching spaces, manual switching shall be provided on the row of light fittings nearest the teaching wall so that the teacher may switch these off if local glare on the whiteboard is a problem.
+In addition to the normal manual switches provided in teaching spaces manual switching shall now be provided on the row of light fittings nearest the teaching wall so that the teacher may switch these off where local glare on the whiteboard may be a problem.

-Two way switching consisting of a dedicated switch at the main switch location in the room and one in the dado trunking on the teaching wall adjacent to the teacher's base shall be provided.
+Two way switching consisting of a dedicated switch at the main light switch location in the room and one in the vertical dado rail trunking drop adjacent the teacher's base shall be provided.

-23.4 COORDINATION:
+25.9 COORDINATION: